-Brain Animations For Kids
+Brain Animation For Kids

 For a quick overview of how the brain works, check out this video.
 Produced by the National Institutes of Health, This brain animation demonstrates the anatomy and functionality of the human brain.
 Highlighted are various lobes and the brain stem, and specific regions responsible for communication and hormone secretion.
 This video also demonstrates the limbic system.
 It shows how the brain functions in everyday life.
 It’s also a fun way to introduce new topics to your children.